HomeSite Map

 The stereo mix of the song, along with the rest of the "With The Beatles" album, was made on October 30th, 1963, in the control room of EMI Studio Three.
 This quick three-hour mixing session was attended only by producer George Martin and engineers Norman Smith and A.B.
 Lincoln.
 This stereo mix was used for both the stereo and mono versions of "The Beatles' Second Album" released in the US (as detailed below).

-January 7th, 1969, saw The Beatles return to the song in Twickenham Film Studios during rehearsals for the "Get Back / Let It Be" project.
+January 7th, 1969, witnessed The Beatles return to the song while in Twickenham Film Studios during rehearsals for the "Get Back / Let It Be" project.
 This was a brief impromptu run-through, only done because the song they were rehearsing at the time, “Don’t Let Me Down,” featured George Harrison playing guitar work that was similarly phrased to what he did on “Devil In Her Heart.”
 It therefore reminded them of the song and they reminisced, this rendition (emphasizing the misheard "no-no-nay" lyric) not being included in any official release of these sessions.

 Song Structure and Style

 After a percussive count-in from Ringo and a four measure introduction featuring “Latin” sounding guitar phrases, we delve right in to the first eight-measure refrain with harmonic warnings from John and Paul to the lead singer (George) about the dangerous relationship he is in.
 George replies to every warning with disbelief, as he does twice in the first refrain alone.
-Also of note is the ‘break’ that occurs before each refrain, something that is featured in most Beatles songs of this era.
+Also of note is the "break" that occurs before each refrain, something that is featured in most Beatles songs of this era.

-George Harrison gets the nod as the true highlight of the song, with his 'Latin' guitar phrasings and suitable lead vocal work.
+George Harrison gets the nod as the true highlight of the recording, with his "Latin" guitar phrasings and suitable lead vocal work.
 Ringo also impresses with his Latin-sounding 'bam-boom-boom' drum fills that introduce the song as well as each refrain.
 His drum style throughout has a rumba rhythm which, with the maraca overdub, creates a convincing Latin feel.
 His open hi-hat sound, common with early Beatle songs, gives the song a fullness and drive that is lacking on the original version.

 Also noteworthy are the background vocals of John and Paul, which emphasize an effective 'nagging' quality that is appropriate to the lyrics of the song.
 Although the rhythm guitar and bass are rudimentary throughout, Lennon and McCartney provide these essential ingredients to create the full picture and round out an impressive cover version of an obscure song.